mcunningham917/PHdoc/Execution.md

 ## Step 1: Hypsometry of progressive (nested) subcatchments

-Traverse upstream along chains (flowpaths) in supplied DEM and record the modal elevation of the catchment draining to (progressively higher) position on stream network.
+Traverse upstream from base level to main drainage divide along chains (flowpaths) in supplied DEM Record the modal elevation of the catchment draining to the (progressively higher) position on each chain.

+Create and write .txt file for each flow path: `PHanalysis/ROI/Subcatchments/25mStep`

 ## Step 2: Progressive Hypomsetric Bench (PHB) Identification

 Identify groups of nested subcatchments with similar modal elevation, PHBs.

+Create and write .txt file for each PHB: `PHanalysis/ROI/PHBs/AllSupercatchments`.

 ## Step 3: Generate PHB plot

+Read in PHB text files and generate plot of outlet vs. modal elevation for all chains in catchment.

 For this example, users can specify file type for a final figure (`outputFigType`) and axes scale (`peakElevationForOutputFig`).

-# Output

-PHtools writes to the data repository, PHanalysis.

-## Step 1:
-Folder containing a txt file for each flow path: PHanalysis/ROI/Subcatchments/25mStep
-## Step 2:
-Folder containing a txt file for each PHB: PHanalysis/ROI/PHBs/AllSupercatchments